un3481/exgooglenews/README.md

 ```

-The returned object contains `feed` (FeedParserDict) and `entries` list of articles found with all data parsed.
+The returned map contains `feed` and `entries` list of articles found with all data parsed.

 Accepted topics are: